hwacookie/unreal-log-extension/docs/TechnicalDocumentation.md

 #### 8.3.2.
 UI Tests

 These tests interact with the VS Code UI and require a special test environment provided by `@vscode/test-electron`.
-They are located in `test/ui/`.
+They are written using the Mocha testing framework and are located in `test/ui/`.

 **Using npm:**